 It took over 600 years to build this impressive 157m Catherdral that dominates the Köln Skyline, with the building being done between 1248 & 1880.
 It even held the title of the World's Tellest Structure for a brief period in the 19th Century.

+the guys on the Pilgrimage to Mecca, by the hundreds of eager tourist.
 However, having said this, the climb was definitely worth the view and seeing the detailed construction up close, and it also meant that a daily work out routine could be skipped.

 Out and About Köln